robotsu/iOSDevResource/README.md

 * [Ray Wenderlich: Tutorials for iPhone / iOS Developers and Gamers.](http://www.raywenderlich.com)
 * [macdevelopertips.com: Mac developer:tips－Code, tips and tricks for developers working on a Mac.](http://macdevelopertips.com)
 * [maniacdev.com: iOS App Dev Libraries, Controls, Tutorials, Examples and Tools.](http://maniacdev.com)
+* [iOS8 Day-by-Day](http://www.shinobicontrols.com/iOS8DayByDay) is a blog series written by Sam Davies, covering all that an iOS developer needs to know about the new technologies and APIs available to them in iOS8.
+That page will be an auto-updating index of all of the posts so far, so you can ensure that you haven't missed a day.

 ###Podcast